classgraph/classgraph/README.md

 ```

-### Fetching the constant initializer values of named static final fields
+### Fetching the constant initializer values of static final fields

 FastClassPathScanner is able to scan the classpath for matching fully-qualified static final fields, e.g. for the fully-qualified field name "com.xyz.Config.POLL_INTERVAL", FastClassPathScanner will look in the class com.xyz.Config for the static final field POLL_INTERVAL, and if it is found, and if it has a constant literal initializer value, that value will be read directly from the classfile and passed into a provided StaticFinalFieldMatchProcessor.